 "You're forgiven for now.
 But please stop nagging.
 I will only put a bit more on than normal, but just a little bit more."
-She says appeasing them, and continues applying her eye makeup, the darker grey making her hazel eyes pop even more.
+She says appeasing them, and continues applying a darker grey around her eyes, making her hazel eyes stand out even more.

 "Well, what do you all think?"
 She hesitantly asks.

 "You look stunning, Teddy," remarks Poppy.

 "You look beautiful, and if that doesn't blow Ari away, I don't know what will."
 Dominique compliments.

 "I hope so," standing and placing a hand on her stomach; Teddy blows out her cheeks.
 "I'm terrified that tonight's proposition will go wrong.
 What if Ari laughs at me?"